-Improvement Budget Monitoring Improvement Cashflow Forecasting Recommendation 3 The Authority should include actions being taken to address budget variances within the monitoring reports, in addition to explaining the causes of each variance Recommendation 4 The Authority should liaise with St Helens Council as their Cash Management And Treasury Management service provider to ensure they receive cashflow forecasts in addition to confirmation of cash balances at year end.
+Improvement Cashflow Forecasting Recommendation 4 The Authority should liaise with St Helens Council as their Cash Management And Treasury Management service provider to ensure they receive cashflow forecasts in addition to confirmation of cash balances at year end.
 This may result in changes being required to the Service Level Agreement with the Council and so the Authority will need to assess whether any additional cost is outweighed by the benefit of using the cash forecast to aid decision making.
-Audit years 2020/21, 2021/22 and 2022/23 Why/impact Information relating to the actions proposed to tackle variances provides Members with a mechanism by which to track progress and impact of those actions and ultimately hold the responsible officers to account.
-Audit years 2020/21, 2021/22 and 2022/23 Management Comments Forecast information provides assurances to the Authority over the sustainability of their cash balances which underpin their ability continue operations.
+Audit years 2020/21, 2021/22 and 2022/23 Why/impact Forecast information provides assurances to the Authority over the sustainability of their cash balances which underpin their ability continue operations.
 This may result in changes being required to the Service Level Agreement with the Council and so Management Comments The costs and benefits of this will be discussed with the service provider.